tayganr/purviewlab/modules/module09.md

     ![Azure Marketplace Synapse](../images/module09/09.03-marketplace-synapse.png)

 2. Provide the necessary inputs on the **Basics** tab and click **Next: Security >**.

+    > Note: The table below provides example values for illustrative purposes only, ensure to specify values that make sense for your deployment.

     | Parameter  | Example Value |
     | --- | --- |